-The website currently contains two different datasets on the following topics:
+The website currently contains three different datasets on the following topics:

 Information from the declaration of financial interest of MEPs provides a unique overview of their activities and enables a range of rankings and visual comparisons.
 It also allows to identify those MEPs with a high degree of external activity and to better monitor them for potential conflicts of interests between their legislative work in the Parliament and their outside activities.